A very warm welcome to Year 1!

-At Minster we have three Year 1 teams who will support our children as they develop new skills and independence to enable them to access our busy and exciting curriculum.
-Our experienced staff are fully committed to helping our children grow both as learners and little citizens developing lifelong skills.
+This year we will support your children as they develop new skills and independence.
+Our experienced staff are fully committed to helping the children grow.

-In term 1 we start the challenging transition from 'in the moment' learning to National Curriculum objectives.
-This is a sensitive time for our young learners and they will experience much growth.
+In Term 1 we start the transition from Foundation Stage learning to National Curriculum objectives.
+This is a sensitive time for our young learners, and they will experience much growth.
 We will be focusing on practicing core skills particularly handwriting, phonics and reading development which is a strong focus in Year 1.

 To aid them with this transition we especially focus on our children's wellbeing and emphasise the importance of staying safe and being responsible for our own actions.
 The focus is very positive, aiming to praise growth mindset at every opportunity.
 We also ensure we celebrate every new success with our staff and peers.